-The publication below provides an overview of Wisconsin’s statewide recycling program with references to the state statute (Wisconsin Statutes, Chapter 287) and to the related administrative rules found in Wisconsin Administrative Code (Chapters NR 542 to 549).
+The publication below provides an overview of Wisconsin’s statewide recycling program with references to the state statute (Wisconsin Statutes, Ch.
+287) and to the related administrative rules found in Wisconsin Administrative Code (chs.
+NR 542 to 549).
 For specific situations, the appropriate statutes and administrative rules should be consulted.

 Administrative codes related to recycling